rbontekoe/BAWJ/docs/src/chapter14.md

 Prerequisites:
 - Docker is installed on your computer.
-- You have the two containers test_sshd and test_sshd2 created in `Chapter 9, Create the Container`.
+- You have the two containers test_sshd and test_sshd2 created in chapter 13, `Create the Container`.
 - Both containers are SSH-enabled.
 - Julia is installed in the directory `julia` on the containers.
 - The RbO.jl package is installed in both containers.